YoobeeWebTutors/javascript-manual/src/04-variables.md

 ## Defining variables

 The keyword `var` tells JavaScript to create a *variable*.
-A variable is a place in the computer memory that has been set aside to hold whatever value we put into it.
+A variable is a place in the computer memory that has been set aside to hold whatever value (a string, number, Boolean, and others) we put into it.

 A variable can hold one value and one value only.
 If we put a new value in, any previous value is discarded.